-The generated type RELATION {H} shall be referred to as a relation type, and the name of that type shall be, precisely, RELATION {H}.
-The terminology of degree, attributes, and heading introduced in RM Prescription 9 shall apply, mutatis mutandis, to that type, as well as to values and variables of that type (see RM Prescription 13).
-Relation types RELATION {H1} and RELATION {H2} shall be equal if and only if {H1} = {H2}.
+The generated type RELATION H shall be referred to as a relation type, and the name of that type shall be, precisely, RELATION H. The terminology of degree, attributes, and heading introduced in RM Prescription 9 shall apply, mutatis mutandis, to that type, as well as to values and variables of that type (see RM Prescription 13).
+Relation types RELATION HI and RELATION HI shall be equal if and only if HI = HI.
 The applicable operators shall include the usual operators of the relational algebra (see RM Prescription 18), together with relational assignment (see RM Prescription 21) and relational comparisons (see RM Prescription 22); they shall also include (a) a relation selector operator (see RM Prescription 10), (b) an operator for extracting the sole tuple from a specified relation of cardinality one (see RM Prescription 10), and (c) operators for performing relational "nesting" and "unnesting."

-Note: When we say "the name of [a certain relation type] shall be, precisely, RELATION $\{H\}$," we do not mean to prescribe specific syntax.
+Note: When we say "the name of [a certain relation type] shall be, precisely, RELATION H," we do not mean to prescribe specific syntax.
 The Manifesto does not prescribe syntax.
 Rather, what we mean is that the type in question shall have a name that does both of the following, no more and no less: First, it shall specify that the type is indeed a relation type; second, it shall specify the pertinent heading.
-Syntax of the form "RELATION $\{H\}$ " satisfies these requirements, and we therefore use it as a convenient shorthand; however, all appearances of that syntax throughout this Manifesto are to be interpreted in the light of these remarks.
+Syntax of the form "RELATION H" satisfies these requirements, and we therefore use it as a convenient shorthand; however, all appearances of that syntax throughout this Manifesto are to be interpreted in the light of these remarks.

-8. D shall support the equality comparison operator "=" for every type T. Let Op be a read-only operator (other than "=" itself) with a parameter P, let P be of declared type T, and let vI and v2 be values of type T. Then vI = v2 shall evaluate to TRUE if and only if, for all such operators Op, two successful invocations of Op that are identical in all respects except that the argument corresponding to P is vI in one invocation and v2 in the other are indistinguishable in their effect.
+8. D shall support the equality comparison operator "=" for every type T. Let vI and v2 be values, and consider the equality comparison vI = v2.
+The values vI and v2 shall be of the same type T. The comparison shall return TRUE if and only if vI and v2 are the very same value.
+Note: It follows from this prescription that if (a) there exists an operator Op (other than "=" itself) with a parameter P of declared type T such that (b) two successful invocations of Op that are identical in all respects except that the argument corresponding to P is vI in one invocation and v2 in the other are distinguishable in their effect, then (c) vI = v2 must evaluate to FALSE.